01 of 25

 Make the Most of a Teensy Balcony

 On glorious warm sunny days and relaxing summer evenings, an unloved balcony, no matter its size, is a tragic sight.
 So if you are currently using yours as a graveyard for dead plants or broken outdoor furniture, listen up.
-We gathered together the very best ideas for transforming your neglected outdoor space into an irresistible space perfect for relaxing and entertaining.Continue to 2 of 25 below.
+Here are the very best ideas for transforming your neglected outdoor space into an irresistible space perfect for relaxing and entertaining.Continue to 2 of 25 below.

 02 of 25